BadriPrudhvi/pathwise/landing_page_plan.md

 ---

-* [ ] Ensure all components are mobile-friendly using Tailwind’s responsive utilities
+* [ ] Ensure all components are mobile-friendly using Tailwind's responsive utilities
 * [ ] Use `aria` labels where needed (e.g., nav links, input fields)
 * [ ] Verify color contrast across text and backgrounds